Durable Lift Chairs for Bariatric Users

 Weight capacity of the frame for bariatric users is one thing.
 Life and weight capacity of the cushions are a different factor.
 A high-quality bariatric chair can have a solid, lifelong frame while the cushions are of just mediocre quality.
 Research the details into what types of recliner cushion materials can withstand a greater weight capacity for years to come.

 This is another important reason as to why bariatric individuals MUST use bariatric lift recliners.
 If a user is too heavy, then this can wear and destroy the motors.
 Make sure that the chair has a long-lasting motor (with a back-up battery) that will lift and lower the person all of the way without straining or losing power.
+The Ambassador range is available in 1,2,3 and 4 motors to suit a variety of weight capacities required.

 Pad width and Depth: